-Justin Amash, the six-term Republican congressman from Michigan, became the darling of the political media when he became the first Republican member of Congress to call for an impeachment inquiry into President Donald Trump.
+Justin Amash, the six-term congressman from Michigan, became the darling of the political media when he became the first Republican member of Congress to call for an impeachment inquiry into President Donald Trump.
 Amash’s damning analysis of the Mueller report, delivered via Twitter, earned him the infamous “loser” label from the incumbent president.

-With the constant drama surrounding the will they or won’t they impeach, the Trump-Amash conflict has once again exposed how the GOP truly has become the party of Trump.
-Trump has embedded himself within the modern GOP that he is now in many ways its corner-stone.
-He’s a polarizing figure that the 21st-century Republican party has built itself around for both the short and long-term.
+With the constant drama surrounding the will they or won’t they impeach, the Amash-Trump conflict has once again exposed how deeply the GOP has indeed become the party of Trump.
+Trump has embedded himself so deeply within the modern GOP that he is now in many ways it’s corner-stone.
+He’s both a polarizing figure that the 21st-century Republican party has built itself around for both the short and long-term.

 Amash’s position may, at the end of the day, may turn out to be an empty vessel if Nancy Pelosi doesn’t move towards impeachment.
 But the mere fact that a sitting member of Congress from the party of the sitting president has articulated a case for impeaching Donald Trump far better than many democrats is in its own respect remarkable.
 And Amash’s ability to make this case, without being afraid of Trump’s wrath of, or his party turning his back on him, is evermore noteworthy.

 Header Image: Gage Skidmore from Peoria, AZ, United States of America [CC BY-SA 2.0]